Jubatian/rrpge-spec/specs/kcall.rst

 - Host:   Required.
 - N/S:    May always return 0 indicating the input does not exist.
 - Param1: Device to query (only low 4 bits used).
+- Param2: Input group to query.
-- Param2: Input to query (only low 4 bits used).
+- Param3: Input to query within the group (only low 4 bits used).
 - Ret.
 C: High 16 bits of UTF-32 character.
 - Ret.
 A: Low 16 bits of UTF-32 character.

-Returns a descriptive symbol for the given input point of the given device.
+Returns a descriptive symbol for the given input point of the given device, or the information that the input is not available.
 This function may assist users using their physical controllers within the application by providing information by which they may identify the appropriate controls on their hardware.

 The highest bit of the 32bit return value (bit 15 of C) if set identifies special codes for specific (non-keyboard, or special keys on a keyboard) devices.

-A zero return indicates that the input does not exist (however it still may be activated by touch if touch is enabled and the areas are defined).
+A zero return indicates that the input does not exist (however in group 0 it still may be activated by touch if touch is enabled and the areas are defined).

 See "inputdev.rst" for the usage and the complete mapping of this return value.